 Upgrade of equipment and software is a part of the regular budgeting process.
 This includes the ability to keep current with computer technology and to have an environment which tests new technologies and, based on faculty and staff input, provides for appropriate distribution of development software to take advantage of those technologies for the enhancement of quality in course development and delivery.
-Decisions and ongoing budgeting for upgrades are part of the Integrated Planning Process which includes program review requests from instruction, long term technology planning from the Technology Planning Committee, prioritization of technology requests from the Technology Planning Committee, budget prioritization and allocation from the Budget Planning Committee, and approval or rejection by the Board of Trustees in the final budget approval process.
+Decisions and ongoing budgeting for upgrades are part of the Integrated Planning Process which includes program review requests from instruction, long term technology planning from the Technology Planning Committee, prioritization of technology requests from the Technology Planning Committee, and approval or rejection by the Board of Trustees in the final budget approval process.